PlayingJones/Password-Generator/README.md

 TODO:
-  - graphical interface (with Tkinter)
+  - graphical interface (with Tkinter) - DONE
-  - fix python crashing (see in Issues)
+  - fix python crashing (see in Issues) - DONE
   - create Database for Passwords (maybe)